Gilbert de Lyvet: Family

-de Lyvet founded a family which succeeded him in Ireland, and for a time his became among the most powerful Anglo-Irish families.
+de Lyvet founded a family which succeeded him in Ireland, and for a time his family became among the most powerful Anglo-Irish families.
 The patriarch mayor died before 1244, and he and his wife Sibilla are buried within Holy Trinity Church.
 Their daughter Elena is mentioned in the Register of the Hospital of St. John the Baptist in Dublin outside the New Gate.

 Philip de Livet, probably Gilbert's father but possibly a brother, was involved in a Dublin dispute in 1200 which escalated into violence.
 Involved were some of the most powerful Norman magnates including the le Brun Lusignan family, Robert de Winchester, William Warenne and others.
 A murder charge resulted from the fracas involving the group.

 Son

 Geoffrey de Lyvet, likely Gilbert's son, owned a "great stone hall" in the city, according to contemporaneous records.
 Sir Philip de Lyvet, Knight, probably also a son of Gilbert, was identified in early records as a "kinsman" of William Brun, one of Dublin's most important citizens.
 In 1278, Sir Gilbert Lyvet, Knight, is listed in a petition of Maurice FitzMaurice to the King and Council.
 Sir Gilbert Lyvet was also an active businessman in the city.
 Reginald Lyvet, probably either a son or grandson of Gilbert, was named by Roger Bigod, 5th Earl of Norfolk and marshall of England, as Bigod's Irish attorney for the year in which Bigod would be away in Wales on the King's business.